JonMagon/KDiskMark/README.md

 cmake -D CMAKE_BUILD_TYPE=Release ..
 cpack -G DEB # Or RPM, ZIP etc.
 ```

-### Build parameters
-* `PAGECACHE_FLUSH` enables pagecache clearing functionality (default is ON).
-If disabled, the application will not be able to clear the pagecache in any way.
-* `KF5AUTH_USING` determines whether a helper will be built (default is ON).
-If the KF5Auth helper is not built, the application will be able to clear the pagecache if it is run as root.

-Build parameters are passed at configuration stage:
-`cmake -D KF5AUTH_USING=OFF ..`

 ## Localization [![Crowdin](https://badges.crowdin.net/kdiskmark/localized.svg)](https://crowdin.com/project/kdiskmark)
 To help with localization you can use [Crowdin](https://crowdin.com/project/kdiskmark) or translate files in `data/translations` with [Qt Linguist](https://doc.qt.io/Qt-5/linguist-translators.html) directly.
 To add a new language, copy `data/translations/kdiskmark.ts` to `data/translations/kdiskmark_<ISO 639-1 language code>_<ISO 3166-1 alpha-2 language code>.ts`, translate it, then add the file to the TS_FILES variable in CMakeLists.txt, and create a pull request.
 It is also possible to add localized Comment and Keywords sections into `data/kdiskmark.desktop`.